top of page

 The cost of solar has come down approximately 70% in the past 5 years.
 More solar manufacturers and market competition have improved prices dramatically for consumers.

 We have reached "Grid Parity" where it costs the same to buy a solar system and own your power than it costs to rent your power each month for the utility company.
 As utility rates rise, your system becomes more and more valuable.

 The solar modules, inverters, roof type and other factors determine the price you pay per watt.
-The average cost of a grid tied solar electric system is between $2.60 and $3.50 per watt.
-Inverters and roof type have the biggest impact on price.
-Solar electric systems have a 25 year warranty and a 35 year plus lifespan.
+The average cost of a grid-tied solar electric system is between $2.60 and $3.50 per watt.
+Inverters and roof types have the biggest impact on price.
+Solar electric systems have a 25-year warranty and a 35 year plus lifespan.
 A few thousand dollars over the life of the system will add up to very few dollars annually.